ConnorPickles/ConnorPickles/README.md

 ## Hello!

-I'm Connor, a Computer Science student at the University of Victoria who is graduating in Fall 2022.
-I mainly use GitHub for schoolwork so most of my repos are private, but you can check out my [blog] where I write about tech and video games.
+I'm Connor, a Computer Science grad from University of Victoria currently working at Blackbird Interactive as an Associate Programmer.
+I mainly used GitHub for schoolwork so most of my repos are private, but you can check out my [blog] where I write about tech and video games.

-Currently looking for work!

 ### Socials